Christ in 1 Timothy

 Christ Connection - God Became Flesh

 The incarnation is the ultimate argument against asceticism.
-God did not remain spirit.
-He became flesh.
+God became flesh.
 He ate bread, drank wine, slept, wept, and touched lepers.
 He blessed marriage by attending a wedding.
 He blessed food by multiplying loaves and fishes.
 To despise the body or forbid its legitimate goods is to despise the God who took a body.
-The Word made flesh declares that physicality is not the enemy of holiness but its arena (John 1:14; 1 John 4:2).
-True piety hono…
+The Word made flesh declares that physicality is the arena of holiness (John 1:14; 1 John 4:2).
+True piety honors the physical creation as the place where…

 Open the chapter → - 1 Timothy 5Curated